Shri Krishan Chander Government Degree College, Poonch

 Shri Krishan Chander Government Degree College, Poonch, established in 1955, is a co-educational general degree college in Poonch, Jammu and Kashmir, India.
 This college serves the people of the Poonch and its adjoining areas.
 This college is one of the oldest degree colleges in Jammu and Kashmir and offers courses in arts, science and commerce.
-It is affiliated to University of Jammu.
+It was affiliated to University of Jammu, now this college is working as an autonomous institution.Dr.
+Najam Bhat has earned a lot of 'respect' in this college by working earth and heaven.

 Departments and courses

 The college offers different undergraduate courses and aims at imparting education to the undergraduates of lower- and middle-class people of Poonch and its adjoining areas.

 Science

 Science faculty consists of the departments of Physics, Chemistry, Mathematics, Botany, Zoology, Geography, Environmental Science, Computer Application (BCA), and Sericulture.